CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

   -- Hopefully yukarıdakinin aynısı :')

 ### 3.1.1.
-Training and testing of Acrobot System Identification
+Training and Testing of Acrobot System Identification

 As explained in the previous section, Acrobot is trained using random samples from the space.
 Then, a previously unknown trajectory is tested by giving the neural network to an ODE solver.
 Here, we first detail the network training procedure and provide various results.